BaPSF/bapsf_motion/docs/glossary.rst

       allowed to be moved to.

    motion group
-      A motion group is the entity that brings together all the components that are needed to move a probe drive around the :term:`motion space`.
-These components include: (1) the full motion group configuration, (2) communicate with the :term:`probe drive`, (3) an understand of the :term:`motion space` as defined by the :term:`motion builder`, and (4) how to covert between the motion spacer coordinate system and the probe drive coordinate system.
+      A motion group is the entity that brings together the full configuration of a :term:`probe drive` and the functionality to communicate with the :term:`probe drive`.
+This configuration collection also includes the :term:`motion list`.

    motion layer
    motion layers